netdata/netdata/README.md

 </a>
 </p>

-:star: **Netdata is the most energy-efficient monitoring tool for Docker-based systems** :star: <br/>

 Dec 11, 2023: [University of Amsterdam published a study](https://twitter.com/IMalavolta/status/1734208439096676680) related to the impact of monitoring tools for Docker based systems, aiming to answer 2 questions:

 1. **What is the impact of monitoring tools on the energy efficiency of Docker-based systems?**
 2. **What is the impact of monitoring tools on the performance of Docker-based systems?**

-They tested ELK, Prometheus, Netdata and Zipkin, under 9 different configurations (Low, Mid, High Frequency vs. Low, Mid, High Workload, 3x3).

-This is how Netdata stands:

 - 🚀 Netdata excels in energy efficiency: **"...
 Netdata being the most energy-efficient tool ..."**, as the study says.
 - 🚀 Netdata excels in CPU Usage, RAM Usage and Execution Time, and has a similar impact in Network Traffic as Prometheus.